 No. You should absolutely NOT use Murphy’s Oil Soap to clean your wood floors!
 Here’s why:

 The simple answer is that Murphy’s Oil Soap doesn’t do what people think it does.
 It is marketed as a wood floor cleaning product that has the ability to both clean and shine your floors.
 This is a major appeal to many people because it does multiple things at once.
 It cleans your floor AND leaves it looking shiny again.
 Makes sense as to why so many people have a bottle of it under their kitchen sink or in their laundry room.
 Let’s just peel the Band-Aid off quick with this one by saying, you need to stop using Murphy’s Oil Soap to clean your wood floors.
 Read on to learn about why its bad, read other professional opinions about the stuff, and discover our unique process to remove it and restore your floor.

 But everyone swears by the stuff and all of the blogs I’ve ever seen recommend it?
 They can’t all be wrong, can they?

-We hate to be the bearers of bad news but the simple truth is, yes, they are wrong and all of those bloggers don’t really understand the product or more likely than not, have never worked with it long term.
+We hate to be the bearers of bad news but the simple truth is, yes, they are wrong and all of those bloggers don’t really understand the product or more likely than not, have never worked with it long-term.
 Many of these people who advocate for MOS (Murphy’s Oil Soap) understandably associate cleanliness with shininess, add in a nice smell and you’ve got something you can sell to people no matter what it does or doesn’t do.
-Market any product long enough with a certain message and the truth about it doesn’t really matter because it’s all about what people think/believe it does (this principle of course extends far beyond floor cleaning products).
+Market any product long enough with a certain message and the truth about it doesn’t really matter because it’s all about what people think or believe something can do (this principle of course extends far beyond floor cleaning products).

 Murphy’s Oil Soap along with many other famous floor cleaning products (that we are going to cover in future posts) have spent fortunes on positive marketing for their products over the course of decades.
 In MOS’ case, they have been advertising their floor cleaning oil since the founder, Jeremiah Murphy, bought the formula from a German immigrant in 1910.
-That means they have been marketing their product for 112 years at this point in time.
+That means they have been marketing their product for over 100 years!
 With this in mind, it should come as no shock that many are surprised to learn about the kind of damage that MOS will inevitably and unwittingly cause.

 It’s important to be able to identify MOS damage, especially if you are looking to purchase a new home that has wood floors installed in it.
-Many sellers or agents will do the bare minimum to ‘shine up’ (a term that makes all wood floor specialists cringe) a floor to help it sell faster and for more.
+Many sellers or flippers will do the bare minimum to ‘shine up’ (a term that makes all wood floor specialists cringe) a floor to help it sell faster and for more money.
 This section should give you the information you need to avoid that kind of disaster in the future.
 We’ll also provide an alternative solution to drum sanding your floors back to bare wood that is far more economical.
-Let’s dive in.
+Let’s dive in!

-Here is what another wood floor specialist said in regard to a frantic person asking on a forum about why MOS seemed to be leaving their floors dirtier rather than cleaner and they were noticing blemish in the polish,
+Here’s what another wood floor specialist answered with in regard to a frantic person asking on a forum about why MOS seemed to be leaving their floors dirtier rather than cleaner,

-Here is another flooring professional’s astute opinion on the matter,
+Here is another flooring professional’s opinion on the matter,

 In their defense, companies that sell polish directly to the general public in grocery and home improvement stores do say in their instructions that their polish should be applied by a wood floor professional.
 Unfortunately, most folks figure it can’t be that difficult—after all, they took woodshop in high school or they’ve painted their walls before.
 The problem is, no polish or oil should be applied to your wood floor unless recommended by both your hardwood floor contractor AND the company that manufactures the finish that was applied to your floor.

-If you don’t know what the finish is, stick with vacuuming or sweeping your wood floors and then clean occasionally with a spray bottle of water and a mop that has a terry cloth or microfiber pad. time—even as little as one or two applications—polish leaves an acrylic residue that cannot be removed from your hardwood floor by other cleaners.
+If you don’t know what the finish is, stick with vacuuming or sweeping your wood floors and then clean occasionally with a spray bottle of water and a mop that has a terry cloth or microfiber pad.
+Even as little as one or two applications of polish will leave an acrylic residue that cannot be removed from your hardwood floor by other cleaners.
 The only way acrylic residue can be removed is by hiring a professional who will either deep clean and mechanically or chemically etch your existing wood floor finish and then apply a new coat of finish or hiring a professional who will sand your floors down to the raw wood.” – Joni Rocco, Artistic Floors by Design

 This is because as you apply more MOS, the oily residue begins to build up and create surface tension which in turn makes the floor harder to maintain and keep clean.
-Inevitably, many solve this by applying another coat of MOS but sadly the original sin has already been committed if you are applying MOS in the first place.
-There are few options when it comes to correctly removing it without irreparably damaging the functionality of your floor system.
+Inevitably, many solve this by applying another coat of MOS but sadly the original sin has already been committed… There are few options when it comes to correctly removing this stuff without irreparably damaging the functionality of your floor system.

 If you have a bottle of Murphy’s Oil Soap under your kitchen sink or in your laundry room that you use to clean your hardwood floors, go get it right now and toss it in the trash.
 We’re serious, stop using it today.
-You can use it for other projects like furniture or your cabinets but NEVER on wood floors otherwise you will 100% need our help to remove it.
+You can use it on other things like furniture or your cabinets but NEVER on wood floors otherwise you will 100% need our help to remove it.